I work directly with your team. When more hands are needed, I bring in senior specialists I have worked with for years.

 Technical Lead & Systems Architect and 4th person to join the company: to assist with project road-map and leverage GNU sources to design and build a low-latency data transport architecture required for real-time remote biofeedback.
 To hire team members as needed to complete the job required.

-I partnered with Metiris and established a specialized Canadian team to develop software for seamless EEG hardware integration.
+I partnered with Metiris and established a specialized Canadian team to develop software for seamless EEG hardware integration — the same scale-up model I use whenever a client's scope outgrows a single senior specialist.
 We created a data transport architecture designed to move biosignals across LANs and the internet with the low-latency required for real-time biofeedback and remote patient monitoring.
 When hardware challenges were encountered, I used my prior electronics technologist training to trace the problem and replace components of the custom EEG hardware

 The company successfully proved product feasibility and demonstrated a fully functional working prototype.
 This established the foundation for the firm's distributed health product strategy.